seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ## **About**

-SwagScanner is a 3D scanning system that scans an object into cyberspace.
-The user places an object on the rotating bed which scanned at a constant interval for a full rotation.
-The data goes through a processing pipeline and the output is a refined pointcloud of the scanned object.
-Swag Scanner has two codebases: one in Python and one in C++.
-I am currently dropping development of the Python codebase in favor of C++.
+SwagScanner is a 3D scanning system in active development that scans an object into cyberspace.
+The user places an object on the rotating bed and is sacnned at a constant interval for a full rotation.
+The data goes through a processing pipeline and outputs a refined pointcloud.
+Swag Scanner has two codebases: one in Python(inactive) and one in C++.
+This page serves as documentation of current development and information about how the scanner works.

 <details>
   <summary>Features</summary>